django/django/docs/asgi.rst

-is made between channels that have multiple readers (such as the ``http.request`` channel that web applications would listen on from every application worker process) and *single-reader channels* (such as a ``http.response.ABCDEF`` channel tied to a client socket).
+is made between channels that have multiple readers (such as the ``http.request`` channel that web applications would listen on from every application worker process) and *single-reader channels* (such as a ``http.response!ABCDEF`` channel tied to a client socket).

-*Single-reader channel* names are prefixed with an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route the data for these channels differently to ensure it reaches the single process that needs it; these channels are nearly always tied to incoming connections from the outside world.
-Some channel layers may not need this, and can simply treat the prefix as part of the name.
+*Single-reader channel* names contain an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route the data for these channels differently to ensure it reaches the single process that needs it; these channels are nearly always tied to incoming connections from the outside world.
+The ``!`` is always preceded by the main channel name (e.g. ``http.response``) and followed by the per-client/random portion - channel layers can split on the ``!`` and use just the right hand part to route if they desire, or can ignore it if they don't need to use different routing rules.

 Messages should expire after a set time sitting unread in a channel;
 the recommendation is one minute, though the best value depends on the